olvaffe/olv-notes/graphics/apis/vulkan.md

     - the visibility operation happens-before the second set of operations (defined by the second sync scope)
 - 7.2.
 Implicit Synchronization Guarantees
+  - Within a single queue, vkQueueSubmit are executed in call order
+  - Within a VkQueueSubmit, VkSubmitInfo are executed in array order
+  - Within a VkSubmitInfo, VkCommandBuffer are executed in array order
+  - Within a VkCommandBuffer, commands outside of render passes are executed in recorded order (this includes vkCmdBeginRenderPass and vkCmdEndRenderPass)
+  - Within a render pass subpass, commands are executed in recorded order
+  - Between render pass subpasses, there is no implicit ordering
   - command buffers and submission order
     - we need to give a meaning to the order in which commands are recorded and submitted